Diastasis Recti is without doubt a major factor (or at least a symptom) in the mummy tummy stakes.

 If you have a post pregnancy belly which bulges or protrudes, and seems to form a cone shape when you get up from lying on your back, then you probably do have split abdominal muscles, or diastasis recti.
 You will also likely be suffering from weak core muscles – that’s the muscles that support your lower back, define your waistline and are connected to your pelvic floor.

 But there may be other factors at play.
-Appropriate exercises for diastasis recti are the core activation and strengthening exercises discussed here.
-You see, the muscles that have split – the outermost, vertical recti muscles of your abdomen – are connected to the important transverse abdominus muscle that lies deep inside.
+Appropriate exercises for diastasis recti are the core activation and strengthening exercises in MUTU System.
+The muscles that have separated – the outermost, vertical recti muscles of your abdomen – are connected to the important transverse abdominus muscle that lies deep inside.

 Diastasis recti is: